Blood Orange Lemonade

 Ingredients

-• Peel of 1 orange (colored layer only, added off heat)
+• Peel of 1 orange — coloured layer only, no white pith; added off heat

-• Peel of 1 lemon (colored layer only, added off heat)
+• Peel of 1 lemon — coloured layer only, no white pith; added off heat

 • Pinch of fine sea salt